isignpy/isign/docs/signer_modules.md

 ### Where to put it

-The module will be invoked by name, much as if it were the result of an `import MySigner` python command.
+The module will be invoked by name, much as if it were the result of an `import MySigner` Python command.
 You will need to create an appropriate Python module that is available within your `$PYTHONPATH`.
 See Python documentation for more instructions about that.